abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/devtstack-deployment.md

 ## What you've learned

-You successfully deployed OpenStack using DevStack on an ARM-based Azure VM.
+You successfully deployed OpenStack using DevStack on an Arm-based Azure VM.

-You resolved ARM-specific issues, including:
+You resolved Arm-specific issues, including:

 * etcd compatibility
 * networking limitations